yamenK/Java-8-Reference/README.md

   }
 }
 ```
-With the introduction of streams this can be reduced to a more funtional style code.
+With the introduction of streams this can be reduced to a more functional style code.
 ```java
 myColletion.stream()
           .filter(e -> meetsCondition1(e))